 If you’re one of the 70,000 people in the United States who miss work because of tendonitis pain, you can find help at North Point Orthopaedics.
 The skilled orthopedic physicians specialize in the nonsurgical treatment of tendonitis inflammation and pain.
 They use medications, corticosteroid injections and platelet-rich plasma (PRP) therapy to treat your symptoms and improve your mobility.
 The providers also offer minimally invasive surgery to realign your tendons if other treatments don’t provide pain relief.
-Call the office in Munster, Crown Point, or Valparaiso, Indiana, today to schedule a tendonitis evaluation or book an appointment online.
+Call the office in Munster or Crown Point, Indiana, today to schedule a tendonitis evaluation or book an appointment online.

 Tendonitis describes persistent inflammation in your tendons, the thick tissues that attach your bones to muscles.